 ENST 5000 Energy Science and Technology.
 This course provides an understanding of the basics of energy science and technologies.
 The course starts with energy concepts (such as 'power, 'resources,' and 'carriers'), and then takes a closer look at how the U.S. produces, transforms, and consumes energy.
 The course explores how energy use contributes to environmental challenges, notably climate change.
 The course then assesses alternatives, including renewables and energy efficiency, to better understand their potentials and limitations.
 No technical background is required.
-Spring: Taught by Paul Komor.
-Fall: Taught by Suzanne Tegen and Ian Baring-Gould.
+Fall: Taught by Paul Komor.
+Spring: Taught by Richard Mignogna.
 View the syllabus here!

 NOTE: Completion of a similar course, or substantive energy work experience, may be able to substitute for ENST 5000.
 See the FAQ section.